Engineering

 Calibrating Your Thresholds

-The most common mistake in HITL systems is over-routing.
+The most common mistake in human-review systems is over-routing.
 If 50% of actions require approval, your reviewers develop alert fatigue and start rubber-stamping everything.
-The goal is to route less than 10% of total actions to human review, but route 100% of genuinely high-risk actions.
+The goal is to route less than 10% of total actions to human review, but route 100% of materially high-risk actions.

-Start with aggressive routing (require approval for anything uncertain), then loosen thresholds as you build confidence in the agent's behavior.
-Veto's decision logs give you the data to calibrate: look at approval rates, denial rates, and the reasons for each.
+Route aggressively at first (require approval for anything uncertain), then loosen thresholds as you build confidence in the agent's behavior.
+Veto's decision records give you the data to calibrate: look at approval rates, denial rates, and the reasons for each.
 If a particular tool call is approved 99% of the time, it is a candidate for automatic approval with sampled review.

 Timeout Strategies